pnetwork-association/pnetwork-v4/solidity/README.md

 New entries can be added only by the owner of this contract and by the relevant ERC20 token owner.
 Similarly the same access control is applied for the deregistration of a pair from the registry.

+When registering an XERC20 for the native currency (i.e. ETH) the zero address is used and this is the only exception

 ### PToken

 First version of the PToken contract, which is not xERC20 based.